School-Based Counselors Help Kids Cope With Fallout From Drug Addiction

 "Devon would come home from school and fix them cold hot dogs or a bowl of cereal — very simple items that both of them could eat," says Sarah Nadeau, who fostered the girls and later adopted them.

 The girls' parents struggled with drug addiction, and for several years, the sisters moved in with different relatives and eventually, foster homes.
-Nadeau says when they arrived at her home, both girls were anxious and depressed and had a hard time focusing in school — especially Maddy who was exposed to drugs in utero.
+Nadeau says when they arrived at her home, both girls were anxious and depressed and had a hard time focusing in school — especially Maddy, who had been exposed to drugs in utero.

 "That makes it very difficult for her brain to settle down enough to do more than one task at a time," Nadeau says.